Self-Hosted Sync Server

 Protobuf (protoc) will need to be installed.

-After running that, you can run it with
+After building, you can run it with:

 SYNC_USER1=user:pass anki-sync-server